hacks-guide/Guide_Vita/docs/yamt.md

 If you are coming from the [Using Henlo](using-henlo) guide, you may need to install VitaShell using VitaDeploy.
 :::

+1. Open the Settings application
+1. Navigate to `Devices` -> `Storage Devices`
+1. Enable "Use YAMT" to enable the YAMT driver
+1. Set `ux0:` to "Default"
+1. Set `uma0:` to "SD2Vita"
-1. Power on your device to reboot
+1. Hold the power button and select "Power Off", then power on your device
 1. Open the VitaShell application
 1. Navigate to the `ux0:` partition
     + This is currently your official memory card or internal storage